Vista Social

 4. Curate the TikTok feed

-Your clients may not want to see another user’s TikTok content, whether they are trending videos or not.
-You can help them shape a feed they enjoy by guiding them toward creators and content styles that uplift them.
-If they want inspiration, they can also explore articles that highlight TikTok trending videos to see what’s popular right now.
+You may not want to see another user’s TikTok content, whether they are sharing trending videos or not.
+You can shape a feed you enjoy by guiding it toward creators and content styles that you want to see.
+If you want inspiration, you can also explore articles that highlight TikTok trending videos to see what’s popular right now.

-Blocking the TikTok users removes their content from your clients’ For You Pages (FYPs), giving them more control over the content they want to see.
+Blocking the TikTok users removes their content from your For You Pages (FYPs), giving you more control over the content you want to see.

 Ways to block someone on TikTok